MatthewNewell006/alcohol_consumption/README.md

 <h3>Analysis</h3>

-As it turns out turns out, liquor sales do go up in warmer temperatures.
-A closer inspections reveals that the ideal temperature for the most sales of beer, wine, and liquor is 102°.
+<li>A closer inspections reveals that the ideal temperature for the most sales of beer, wine, and liquor is 102°</li>
 <h3>Correlation Testing: Drink Consumption</h3>

 <br><br>